nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates/default-configuration-templates.md

         date: '2011-09-18 21:16'
         message: ''
         version: '1'
 ---
 {{#> callout type='tip' }}

-To make the discovery of Studio easier, in each newly created project we automatically import the "Default configuration" template that corresponds to your target application (DM, CMF, etc), so that all you have to do is modifying what has been imported.
-These default configuration templates implement some core elements you see in the Nuxeo application you downloaded.
+To make the discovery of Studio easier, in each newly created project we automatically import the "Default configuration" template that corresponds to your target application (DM, DAM, etc), so that all you have to do is modifying what has been imported.
+These default configuration templates implement some core elements you see in the Nuxeo application you downloaded.</br>
 If you want to customize those elements, the "Default configuration" templates are what you need!
 {{/callout}}

 The Application templates below are available to help you discover how the default configuration of Nuxeo applications is done.